 Here you can see where the landscape cloth extends over the edge of the dry creek bed and is held down by some of the flagstone pieces.
 We’ll eventually use this ‘landing pad’ as a base to level one side of a wooden bridge that will span across the dry creek bed.
 We haven’t gotten around to building that yet, but Rome wasn’t built in a day :).

 Take your time with the dry lay of the stepping stones and boulders to make sure they are aesthetically pleasing as well as functional!

 Once we were happy with the placement, we dug around each stone with an edging tool and removed the grass as well as a few inches of topsoil.
 The goal was to inset the stones slightly below the surface to keep them in place and prevent shifting during colder weather.

 Landscaping a Dry Creek Bed with River Rock

 Next, it was time to get down to fine the tuning details and be one with the earth!
-I literally sat myself down in the dry creek bed and pushed all the river rock out and over the edge of the landscape cloth to hide it.
+Sitting myself down in the dry creek bed, I pushed all the river rock out and over the edge of the landscape cloth to hide it.